Introduction to Convolutional Neural Networks (CNN)

 Background of Convolutional neural networks (CNNs)

-CNN’s were first developed and used around the 1980s.
-The most that a Convolutional Neural Networks (CNN) could do at that time was recognize handwritten digits.
-It was mostly used in the postal sectors to read zip codes, pin codes, etc. The important thing to remember about any deep learning model is that it requires a large amount of data to train and also requires a lot of computing resources.
-This was a major drawback for CNNs at that period and hence CNNs were only limited to the postal sectors and it failed to enter the world of machine learning.
+CNNs were first developed and used around the 1980s.
+The most that a Convolutional Neural Network (CNN) could do at that time was recognize handwritten digits.
+It was mostly used in the postal sector to read zip codes, pin codes, etc. The important thing to remember about any deep learning model is that it requires a large amount of data to train and also requires a lot of computing resources.
+This was a major drawback for CNNs at that period, and hence CNNs were only limited to the postal sectors and it failed to enter the world of machine learning.
+Backpropagation, the algorithm used to train neural networks, was also computationally expensive at the time.

-In 2012 Alex Krizhevsky realized that it was time to bring back the branch of deep learning that uses multi-layered neural networks.
-The availability of large sets of data, to be more specific ImageNet datasets with millions of labeled images and an abundance of computing resources enabled researchers to revive CNNs
+In 2012, Alex Krizhevsky realized that it was time to bring back the branch of deep learning that uses multi-layered neural networks.
+The availability of large sets of data, more specific ImageNet datasets with millions of labeled images, and an abundance of computing resources enabled researchers to revive CNNs.

 Similar to the Convolutional Layer, the Pooling layer is responsible for reducing the spatial size of the Convolved Feature.
 This is to decrease the computational power required to process the data by reducing the dimensions.
 There are two types of pooling average pooling and max pooling.
 I’ve only had experience with Max Pooling so far I haven’t faced any difficulties.